J.H. van 't Hoff papers

 Immediate Source of Acquisition note

-The papers were donated by van 't Hoff's daughter Aleida sometime before her death in 1971.
-Aleida van 't Hoff was the wife of Dr. Charles D. Snyder, a faculty member of the Johns Hopkins University School of Medicine.
+The papers were donated by Aleida van t' Hoff Snyder (J.T. and Johanna van 't Hoff's daughter) sometime before her death in 1971.
+Aleida van 't Hoff was married to Dr. Charles D. Snyder, a faculty member of the Johns Hopkins University School of Medicine.

 Processing Information note

 Finding aid prepared by Cynthia H. Requardt and encoded by Diwakar Bhandari in 1986, with additional processing in April 2016 by Annie Tang.
-Arrangement and description was determined by the donor, Aleida van 't Hoff.
+Arrangement and description was determined by the donor, Aleida van 't Hoff Snyder.

 - Snyder, Aleida Jacoba van 't Hoff, 1882-1971 (Donor, Person)